davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/ecclesiastes/chapters/ecclesiastes-1/verses/ecclesiastes-1-1/ecclesiastes-1-1-niv.md

 ---
 title: "Ecclesiastes 1:1 NIV"
 ➡️: "Ecclesiastes 1:2 NIV"
-attribution: "Ecclesiastes 1:1 NIV"
 New International Version of: Ecclesiastes 1:1
-quote: "The words of the Teacher, son of David, king in Jerusalem:"
+verse: "The words of the Teacher, son of David, king in Jerusalem:"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---